hi-bi/CRUD-API/README.md

 6. There should be 2 modes of running application (development and production):
 - The application is run in development mode using nodemon or ts-node-dev (there is a npm script start:dev)
 - The application is run in production mode (there is a npm script start:prod that starts the build process and then runs the bundled file)
+8. There could be implemented horizontal scaling for application, there should be npm script start:multi that starts multiple instances of your application using the Node.js Cluster API (equal to the number of available parallelism - 1 on the host machine, each listening on port PORT + n) with a load balancer that distributes requests across them (using Round-robin algorithm).
+For example: available parallelism is 4, PORT is 4000.
+On run npm run start:multi it works following way
+  - On localhost:4000/api load balancer is listening for requests
+  - On localhost:4001/api, localhost:4002/api, localhost:4003/api workers are listening for requests from load balancer
+  - When user sends request to localhost:4000/api, load balancer sends this request to localhost:4001/api, next user request is sent to localhost:4002/api and so on.
+  - After sending request to localhost:4003/api load balancer starts from the first worker again (sends request to localhost:4001/api)
+  - State of db should be consistent between different workers, for example:
+    - First POST request addressed to localhost:4001/api creates user
+    - Second GET request addressed to localhost:4002/api should return created user
+    - Third DELETE request addressed to localhost:4003/api deletes created user
+    - Fourth GET request addressed to localhost:4001/api should return 404 status code for created user